Robyn Kershaw: Robyn Kershaw Productions and RKPix

-In 1998, Kershaw founded and continues to act as both company director and producer for both Robyn Kershaw Productions Pty Ltd (RKP) and RKPix Pty Ltd based in Australia.
+In 1998, Kershaw founded and continues to act as both company director and producer for both Robyn Kershaw Productions Pty Ltd (RKP) and RKPix Pty Ltd, based in Australia.
+Robyn Kershaw Productions is a film and television production company.

-Robyn Kershaw Productions Pty Ltd is a film and television production company created, according to the company slogan, to produce projects that promise to "enable people to laugh, think and celebrate life".
-It focuses on the development of a film, seeing it through each stage of production, from conception to production and distribution.

-Kershaw’s first feature was the adaptation of the best selling novel Looking for Alibrandi (2000).
+Kershaw's first feature film was the adaptation of the best selling novel Looking for Alibrandi (2000).
 Written by Melina Marchetta (adapted from her own novel), directed by Kate Woods and starring Anthony LaPaglia, Greta Scacchi and Pia Miranda, Looking for Alibrandi was a box office hit in Australia and won five Australian Film Institute Awards, including Best Film and Best Actress.

 Kershaw went on to produce box office hit, Bran Nue Dae (2009), directed by Rachel Perkins and starring Geoffrey Rush, Jessica Mauboy and Magda Szubanski.
-Bran Nue Dae was screened at over 20 film festivals including Toronto International Film Festival (2009), Dubai International Film Festival, Sundance Film Festival (2010), the 60th Berlin International Film Festival (2010), the Cannes Cinephiles at the Festival de Cannes and Goa's International Film Festival of India.
-It won the Audience Award at both the Melbourne International and the London Australian Film Festivals.
+Bran Nue Dae was screened at over 20 film festivals and won the Audience Award at both the Melbourne International and the London Australian Film Festivals.

 In February 2013, Kershaw released the Indian Australian cricket comedy, Save Your Legs! in Australia through Madman Entertainment.
 Save Your Legs! was directed by Boyd Hicklin and stars Stephen Curry, Brendan Cowell and Damon Gameau.
 The film was shown at the 2012 Melbourne International Film Festival, the BFI London Film Festival and the Mumbai Film Festival.

 Kershaw executive produced My Mistress, released through Transmission Films.
-My Mistress was directed by Stephen Lance and stars Emmanuelle Beart, Harrison Gilbertson, Rachael Blake and Socratis Otto.
+My Mistress was directed by Stephen Lance and stars Emmanuelle Beart, Harrison Gilbertson, Rachael Blake, and Socratis Otto.
 The film was premiered at the 2014 Melbourne International Film Festival.

 In 2015, Kershaw produced the feature comedy Sucker co-written by Ben Chessell and Lawrence Leung, starring Timothy Spall and the YouTube sensation John Luc.
-The film waspremiered at the 2015 Melbourne International Film Festival.
+The film was premiered at the 2015 Melbourne International Film Festival.

-Organizations
+In 2022 was a producer on the Dollhouse Pictures Produced feature comedy Seriously Red, written by and starring Krew Boylan and featuring Celeste Barber, Rose Byrne, Thomas Campbell, Bobby Cannavale, and Daniel Webber.
+The film premiered at the 2022 SXSW Film Festival.

+Organisations

 Kershaw has served on the boards of the Australian Film Finance Corporation (now known as Screen Australia) and ScreenWest Australian screen funding and development agencies.